Oscillatory large-scale dynamos from Cartesian convection simulations: Model

 \section{Model}

 Our model setup is the same as that of \cite{KKB08,KKB09b}.
-A rectangular portion of a star is modelled with a box situated at colatitude $\theta$.
+A rectangular portion of a star is represented by a box situated at colatitude $\theta$.
 The dimensions of the computational domain are $(L_x, L_y, L_z) = (4,4,2)d$, where $d$ is the depth of the convectively unstable layer, which is also used as the unit of length.
 The box is divided into three layers: an upper cooling layer, a convectively unstable layer, and a stable overshoot layer (see below).
 The following equations for compressible magnetohydrodynamics are solved:

-where $\mathcal{D}/\mathcal{D}t = \pd/\pd t + (\bm{U} + \meanv{U}_0) \cdot \bm{\nabla}$ is the advective derivative with respect to the total (turbulent plus shear) flow, $\meanv{U}_0 = (0,Sx,0)$ is the imposed large-scale shear flow, $\bm{A}$ is the magnetic vector potential, $\bm{B} = \bm{\nabla} \times \bm{A}$ is the magnetic field, $\bm{J} =\bm{\nabla} \times \bm{B}/\mu_0$ is the current density, $\mu_0$ is the magnetic permeability, $\eta$ and $\nu$ are the magnetic diffusivity and kinematic viscosity, respectively, $K$ is the heat conductivity, $\rho$ is the density, $\bm{U}$ is the velocity, $\bm{g} = -g\hat{\bm{z}}$ is the gravitational acceleration, and $\bm{\Omega}=\Omega_0(-\sin \theta,0,\cos \theta)$ is the rotation vector.
+where $\mathcal{D}/\mathcal{D}t = \pd/\pd t + (\bm{U} + \meanv{U}_0) \ccdot \bm{\nabla}$ is the advective derivative with respect to the total (turbulent plus shear) flow, $\meanv{U}_0 = (0,Sx,0)$ is the imposed large-scale shear flow, $\bm{A}$ is the magnetic vector potential, $\bm{B} = \bm{\nabla} \times \bm{A}$ is the magnetic field, $\bm{J} =\bm{\nabla} \times \bm{B}/\mu_0$ is the current density, $\mu_0$ is the magnetic permeability, $\eta$ and $\nu$ are the magnetic diffusivity and kinematic viscosity, respectively, $K$ is the heat conductivity, $\rho$ is the density, $\bm{U}$ is the velocity, $\bm{g} = -g\hat{\bm{z}}$ is the gravitational acceleration, and $\bm{\varOmega}_0=\varOmega_0(-\sin \theta,0,\cos \theta)$ is the rotation vector.
 The fluid obeys an ideal gas law $p=\rho e (\gamma-1)$, where $p$ and $e$ are the pressure and internal energy, respectively, and $\gamma = c_{\rm P}/c_{\rm V} = 5/3$ is the ratio of specific heats at constant pressure and volume, respectively.
 The specific internal energy per unit mass is related to the temperature via $e=c_{\rm V} T$.
 The traceless rate of strain tensor $\mbox{\boldmath ${\sf S}$}$ is given by

-The last term of Eq.~(\ref{equ:ene}) describes cooling at the top of the domain.
-Here, $\tau(z)$ is a cooling time which has a profile smoothly connecting the upper cooling layer and the convectively unstable layer below, where $\tau^{-1}(z)\to0$.
+The last term of equation~(\ref{equ:ene}) describes cooling at the top of the domain.
+Here, $\tau(z)$ is a cooling time with a profile smoothly connecting the upper cooling layer and the convectively unstable layer below, where $\tau^{-1}(z)\to0$.
+Let us note that equation~(\ref{equ:AA}) is here written in the fully advective gauge, but in practice, to avoid excessive buildup of gradient contributions to $\bm{A}$ \citep{CHBM11}, it is solved just in the shearing-advective gauge; see \cite{HB11} for details.